 We’ve created a free printable with all the symbols and their meanings so you can display them in your home during this time of year.

-If we know where to look, reminders of Christ are all around us this holiday season, from the colors red and green to the ringing bells, from the candy canes in our stockings to the stockings themselves.
+If we know where to look, reminders of Christ are all around us this holiday season, from red and green to the ringing bells, from the candy canes in our stockings to the stockings themselves.
 By refreshing our understanding of these symbols, we can really put the “Christ” back in Christmas.

 Need more Christ-centered ideas?
 Be sure to check out this article: 14 Ways to Keep Christ in Christmas with Children